CharlesMaponya/AutoProfile/README.md

 ### Feature Relationships

 Understanding how different features relate to each other is crucial for any data analysis project.
-AutoProfile provides several methods to explore these relationships:
+Data-Auto-Profiler provides several methods to explore these relationships:

 - Calculating Pearson correlations between numerical features to identify linear relationships
 - Using Cramér's V analysis to understand associations between categorical variables